Music City Tackles Mental Health | One Day Summit

-Take a free screening and get help now!
+Take a free screening and find help now!

-Connect the community with specialized mental health/wellness resources,
+To connect the community with specialized mental health and wellness resources.

 Mental Health Assistance The J. Speed Thomas Mental Health Assistance Center provides community resources and facilitates the development of programs to meet the mental health needs of Middle Tennessee individuals and families.
 LEARN MORE

 Multicultural Outreach MHAMT helps multicultural clients locate mental health providers, provides resources, support groups and cultural training, and advocates for increased mental health services for foreign-born residents in Middle Tennessee.
 LEARN MORE